|Policy and Procedure Statement 8.13||Nontenure Line Faculty|

 d. a current Texas State curriculum vitae; and

-e. a copy of the written report submitted to the chair/director on the applicant’s most recent Workload Release project (if any) and an optional one-page update addendum.
+e. a copy of the written report submitted to the chair/director on the applicant’s most recent workload release project (if any) and an optional update addendum.

-7. When the chair/director has verified the applicant's eligibility and has provided the information requested on Attachment A, the applicant will forward the application for comments and signature to the dean.
-The applicant will then forward the original application, including the signature pages, to the Faculty Senate office.
+7, Once the chair/director has verified each applicant's eligibility and has provided the information requested, he or she will electronically route the department/school applications for comments and signature to the college dean.
+The dean will then electronically route the applications to the Faculty Senate.

-9. Requests for Adjunct Faculty Workload Release are reviewed by the Adjunct Faculty Committee (AFC), which submits its recommendations to the Faculty Senate.
+8. Requests for Nontenure Line Faculty Workload Release are reviewed by the Nontenure Line Faculty Committee, which submits its recommendations to the Faculty Senate.

-11. University-wide no more than 42 workload credits of Adjunct Faculty Workload Release will be granted for each long semester.
+10. University-wide, no more than 42 workload credits of Nontenure Line Faculty Workload Release will be granted for each long semester.

-12. Workload Release time may be requested for one semester, or alternatively, requests may extend over the Fall and Spring of an academic year, but shall not exceed a total of six workload credits over the two long semesters.
-Workload Release will not be granted for summer sessions.
+11. Workload release time may be requested for one semester, or alternatively, requests may extend over the Fall and Spring of an academic year, but shall not exceed a total of six workload credits over the two long semesters.
+Workload release will not be granted for summer sessions.

-13. After a Workload Release has been granted, any change in the terms of the release requires prior written approval through appropriate channels, including the Faculty Senate.
+12. After a workload release has been granted, any change in the terms of the release requires prior written approval through appropriate channels, including the Faculty Senate.

-14. A faculty member on Workload Release will retain the right to, and eligibility for, benefits to medical insurance, income protection, life insurance, and other such programs in force for full-time adjunct faculty members, as well as all other rights of a full-time adjunct faculty member.
+13. A faculty member on workload release will retain the right to, and eligibility for, benefits to medical insurance, income protection, life insurance, and other such programs in force for full-time nontenure line faculty members, as well as all other rights of a full-time nontenure line faculty member.

-15. Sections 11 and 12 of Chapter III of the Regents Rules explain the Texas State policy on copyrights and patents.
-Texas State retains the right to the ownership of intellectual property created on Workload Release similar to development of work products occurring during a regular academic appointment.
+14. Sections 11 and 12 of Chapter III of the Regents Rules explain the Texas State policy on copyrights and patents.
+Texas State retains the right to the ownership of intellectual property created on workload release similar to development of work products occurring during a regular academic appointment.
 It is the responsibility of the faculty member to comply with this policy.

-16. Recipients of Adjunct Faculty Workload Release must submit a written report of their Work Release activity while on leave by May 1 for a Fall semester release and by November 1 for a Spring semester release or two-semester release.
-Those on a two-semester release must submit a progress report to the department chair/school director after the first semester.
-All written reports must include the abstract referred to in Paragraph 7 above.
+15. Recipients of Nontenure Line Faculty Workload Release must submit a written report to the Faculty Senate, (copied to their chairs/directors) of their workload release activity by February 1 for a Fall semester release and by July 1 for a Spring semester release or two-semester release.
+Those on a two-semester release must submit a progress report to the after the first semester.
+All written reports must include the abstract referred to in paragraph 6b above.

-18. The Adjunct Faculty Committee Chair/Faculty Senate Vice Chair will send notification of awards to successful applicants, with copies to college deans and department chairs/school directors.
+17. The Nontenure Line Faculty Committee Chair/Faculty Senate Vice Chair will send notification of awards to successful applicants, with copies to college deans and department chairs/school directors.
 A list of approved projects will be sent to the Office of the Provost.

-19. In most cases, the department/school will assume the cost of replacing an individual granted an Adjunct Faculty Workload Release.
-If a department/school is unable to absorb the load of a faculty member who is awarded Workload Release, the department chair/school director will consult with the dean to develop a funding plan.
-If the dean and the chair/director cannot solve the problem, in exceptional circumstances, the dean can seek supplemental funding from the Provost.
+18. In most cases, the department/school will assume the cost of replacing an individual granted a Nontenure Line Faculty Workload Release.
+If a department/school is unable to absorb the load of a faculty member who is awarded workload release, the department chair/school director will consult with the dean to develop a funding plan.
+If the dean and the chair/director cannot solve the problem, in exceptional circumstances, the dean can seek supplemental funding from the provost.

-20. At last once every three years, the Provost will appoint an ad hoc Program Review Committee representing the Council of Academic Deans, the Council of Chairs, and the Faculty Senate to review the Adjunct Faculty Workload Release program.
-The Committee will review this PPS and the Adjunct Faculty Workload Release applications and reports submitted by faculty who have completed Workload Release projects since the last program review.
-Based upon its review, the Committee will submit a report to the Provost evaluating the Adjunct Faculty Workload Release program and offering suggestions for improvement, including changes to the PPS.
+20. At least once every five years, the provost will appoint an ad hoc Program Review Committee representing the Council of Academic Deans, the Council of Chairs, and the Faculty Senate to review the Nontenure Line Faculty Workload Release program.
+The Committee will review this PPS and the Nontenure Line Faculty Workload Release applications and reports submitted by faculty who have completed workload release projects since the last program review.
+Based upon its review, the committee will submit a report to the provost evaluating the Nontenure Line Faculty Workload Release program and offering suggestions for improvement, including changes to this PPS.

 21. This PPS has been approved by the reviewer listed below and represents Texas State's Division of Academic Affairs policy and procedure from the date of this document until superseded.